Czino/inputs-outputs-functions/Equisetum spp. - Horsetails.md

 ---
 aliases: Horsetails
 ---
-Equisetum spp., commonly called Horsetails, are ancient, spore-producing plants with jointed stems.
+Horsetails are ancient, spore-producing plants with jointed stems.
 They are used in traditional medicine for their diuretic properties and in horticulture for their ability to thrive in wet conditions.
 ## Inputs
 - [[Potassium]]
 - [[Calcium]]